amethyst/amethyst/book/src/ui/state_interaction.md

 	SimpleTrans::None
 }
 ```
-We only care about the `UiEvent`s here, that's why there's no match statment.
+We only care about the `UiEvent`s here, that's why we can use the `if-let` pattern.
 Then we check if the ui target is the same as our saved entity, in this case it
 surely is since we've only built one entity.
 After there's a check for click
 event and an additional if statment for our button entity.
 If it goes well it will